- Culture

 While the likes of Cancun, Pacific Puerto Vallarta and Mexico City might take most of the limelight, Mexico is home to a plethora of postcard-pretty towns that don’t always get the glory.
 To highlight some of the best, the country’s Ministry of Tourism designates select spots as Mexico's pueblos magicos (or magic towns).
 Chosen for their outstanding natural beauty, cultural riches and history, these range from popular spots like San Cristóbal de las Casas, to tiny treasures you’ve probably never heard of.

 If you’re in the market for a magical Mexican experience, our roundup of the best Mexican pueblos magicos has you covered.
-For more inspiration, contact our Mexico travel experts or browse our ready-made, customisable Mexico itineraries.
+For more information, contact our Mexico travel experts, browse our ready-made, customisable Mexico itineraries and find out how to get to Mexico.

 Candy-hued houses, cobblestone streets, colourful churches and a sweeping mountain backdrop come together in San Cristóbal de las Casas.
 One of Mexico’s most picturesque colonial towns, this has been a pueblo magico since 2003.